 Contact the high performing students unit for assistance if you have a disability that prevents you from using a computer.

-Changes cannot be made to applications online once submitted.
+Changes cannot be made to application details online once submitted.
 Any changes must be provided to the High Performing Students Unit in writing.
-For 2018 entry, email the Unit before 28 April 2017 if you want to change your school choices.
-Quote the student application number, the original choices and the new choices.

 Add firstname.lastname@example.org to your email contacts to ensure you receive correspondence from the high performing students unit.
 Also check your spam or junk folder regularly in case your email provider sent the emails there.